torrentius/RDK-READY-HW-REQUIREMENTS/README.md

 - Arm SystemReady

 ---

-### RDK-SOC-SEC-004: Rollback-Protected RTC
+### RDK-SOC-SEC-004: Trusted Time or Monotonic Counter

 **Requirement**

-The platform SHALL provide a trusted time source that prevents unauthorized rollback of platform time.
+The platform SHOULD provide a mechanism to detect or prevent rollback of security-sensitive time or counters.

-The implementation MAY use:
+Suitable implementations MAY include:

 - Battery-backed RTC
-- Capacitor-backed RTC
+- Secure RTC
 - Secure monotonic counter
+- TPM-backed monotonic counter
+- Replay Protected Memory Block (RPMB)
 - Other equivalent secure time mechanism

-The trusted time source SHALL support Secure Boot and certificate validation use cases.
+Where certificate validity, firmware update policies, or secure storage depend on trusted time, the implementation SHOULD ensure that rollback attacks cannot invalidate those security mechanisms.

 **Priority**